+- Oil Life

 - Units (English/Metric)

 - Language

-- Reset to English (if in another language) (see Note below)
+- Reset to English (if in another language) (See Note below)

 Note: When returning to the SETUP menu and a non-English language has been selected, HOLD RESET FOR ENGLISH will be displayed to change back to English.
-Press and hold the SELECT/RESET control to change back to English.
+Press and hold the SELECT/RESET button to change back to English.